reyrove/fortran/basic examples/Thomas Algorithm for Tridiagonal Systems of Equations/README.md

 end do
 ```

-Once the system is in upper triangular form, the solution is computed by solving for the last variable first and then moving upwards to calculate all variables.
+In the backward substitution step, the solution is computed starting from the last variable and working upwards to calculate the entire solution vector `x`.

 ### 4. **Output**